 To conduct social selling effectively, it’s necessary to have the right social media content based on four foundational elements:

-- Creating a professional brand
+- Developing a killer professional brand

 - Focusing on the right audience of future customers

 - Positioning yourself as a subject matter expert by engaging your audience with industry insights or research